-The San Francisco Police Department's Financial Crimes Unit is tasked with the investigation of financial crimes to include but not limited to: access card fraud, Bunco cases, check fraud, counterfeit currency, counterfeit trademark, embezzlement, false financial statements, forgery, identity theft, internet fraud, elder financial abuse, non-return of rental property, real estate and notary fraud, and theft by false pretense or deceit.
+The San Francisco Police Department's Financial Crimes Unit is tasked with the investigation of financial crimes including but not limited to: access card fraud, Bunco cases, check fraud, counterfeit currency, counterfeit trademark, embezzlement, false financial statements, forgery, identity theft, internet fraud, elder financial abuse, non-return of rental property, real estate and notary fraud, and theft by false pretense or deceit.

 Financial crimes include phone scams, counterfeit money, identity theft, and embezzlement.
 Scammers often target the elderly, low-income people, and business owners.
 In some cases, scammers have posed as IRS, courts, or utility representatives to cheat victims out of their money.
 Members of San Francisco’s Chinese community have also been targeted by con artists promising relief from a curse or illness in exchange for cash.
 In all of these cases, the SFPD is here to help.